UCSolarCarTeam/SolarCar-Startup-Routine/README.md

 ## Running

-Run as ./domovoi.py [processesfile] where processesfile is formatted as the following:
+Run as ./domovoi.py [processesfile] where processesfile is a text file that is formatted as the following:

 path/to/process1 arg1 arg2 args...
 path/to/process2